-Fig~\ref{fig:diagram} provides an overview of our work.
+Fig~\ref{fig:schematic} provides an overview of our work.
 We generate samples from a uniform-interaction ferromagnetic Ising model on an \ER\ random graph,

 for a graph with $n$ vertices and mean degree $\lambda$.
 Each interaction is drawn from a Bernoulli distribution with parameter $p\!=\!\lambda/n$, i.e., an interaction is present ($J_{ij}\!=\!1$) with probability $p$ and absent ($J_{ij}\!=\!0$) with probability $1-p$.
 In the thermodynamic limit $n\!\to\!\infty$, a sharp transition exists between the high-temperature disordered phase and the low-temperature ordered phase.
-This phase transition is characterized by the order parameter $\Delta\!\equiv\!\frac{1}{n}|\langle\sum_i\sigma_i\rangle|$, which vanishes in the disordered phase and grows continuously with decreasing temperature in the ordered phase.
+This phase transition is characterised by the order parameter $\Delta\!\equiv\!\frac{1}{n}|\langle\sum_i\sigma_i\rangle|$, which vanishes in the disordered phase and grows continuously with decreasing temperature in the ordered phase.
 A standard mean-field approximation yields the critical temperature $T_c\!=\!\lambda$ with the order parameter given by the largest root of the equation $\Delta\!=\!\tanh(\lambda\Delta/T)$.
-Our results are based on samples generated with exact Monte Carlo sampling (see, Ref~\cite{Propp:96} for a description of the algorithm used in this paper).
+Our results are based on samples generated with exact Monte Carlo sampling~\cite{Propp:96}.

 While several methods exist for the inverse Ising problem~\cite{Nguyen:17}, we focus on the so-called naive mean-field inversion which forms the basis for a number of practically relevant algorithms~\cite{Roudi:09,Morcos:11,Marks:11,Stein:15}.
 Derived from a mean-field theory and the linear response theorem~\cite{Kappen:98,Tanaka:98}, the naive mean-field inversion expresses interactions $J_{ij}$ in terms of empirically accessible connected correlation matrix $C$,